astropy/astropy/docs/development/testguide.rst

 the advanced features mentioned above, and ``--doctest-rst`` for including ``*.rst`` files in doctest collection.

-The astropy test runner enables both of these options by default.
+The Astropy test runner enables both of these options by default.
 When running the test suite directly from ``pytest`` (instead of through the Astropy test runner), it is necessary to explicitly provide these options when they are needed.